quicwg/base-drafts/draft-ietf-quic-transport.md

   application errors (type 0x1d) MUST only appear in the application data packet number space.

-- ACK frames MAY appear in any packet number space other than 0-RTT, but can only acknowledge packets that appeared in that packet number space.
+- ACK frames MAY appear in any packet number space, but can only acknowledge packets that appeared in that packet number space.
+However, as noted below, 0-RTT packets cannot contain ACK frames.

 - All other frame types MUST only be sent in the application data packet number space.